caretapp/OnboardingApp/README.md

 - When running, Caret will refresh, scroll, and constantly watch for new offers that align with a customer's offer preferences.

-- Caret also assists shoppers & drivers using custom widgets and text-to-speech.
-A lightning fast bring-to-screen feature for new offers and so much more.
+- Caret also assists shoppers & drivers by using custom widgets and text-to-speech.
+A lightning fast bring-to-screen feature and so much more.

 - Caret is a one-time purchase - kind of app.
 However, there is a paid trial option.
 As well as an upgrade path option to the full version of Caret.